Measuring Social Biases in Grounded Vision and Language Embeddings: Methods

 \citet{may2019measuringbias} extend this test to measure sentence embeddings, by using sentences in the target and attribute sets. \citet{tan2019assessing} extend the test to measure contextual effects, by extracting the embedding of single target and attribute tokens in the context of a sentence rather than the encoding of the entire sentence.
 We demonstrate how to extend these notions to a grounded setting, which naturally adapts these two extensions to the data, but requires new metrics because vision adds new degrees of freedom to what we can measure.

 To explain the intuition behind why multiple grounded tests are possible, consider a trivial hypothetical dataset that measures only a single property; see \cref{tab:trivial-dataset}.
 This dataset is complete: it contains the cross product of every target category, \ie gender, and attribute category, \ie occupation, that can happen in its minimal world.
 In the ungrounded setting, only 4 embeddings can be computed because the attributes are independent of the target category.
 In the grounded setting, by definition, the attributes are words and images that correspond to one of the target categories.
-This leads to 12 possible grounded embeddings\footnote{An alternative way to construct such a dataset might have ambiguity in the attributes about what the target is, more closely mirroring the language setting.
-This would require images that simultaneously depict both targets, \eg both a man and woman who are teachers, so as not to provide evidence for either case.
+This leads to 12 possible grounded embeddings\footnote{An alternate way to construct such a dataset might have ambiguity about which of two agents a sentence is referring to, more closely mirroring how language is used.
+This would require images that simultaneously depict both targets, \eg both a man and woman who are teachers.
 Finding such data is difficult and may be impossible in many cases, but it would also be a less realistic measure of bias.
 In practice, systems built on top of grounded embeddings will not be used with balanced images, and so while in a sense more elegant, this construction may completely misstate the biases one would see in the real world.}; see \cref{tab:trivial-dataset}.
 We subdivide the attributes $A$ and $B$ into two categories, $A_x$ and $B_x$, which depict the attributes with the category of target $x$, and $A_y$ and $B_y$, with the category of target $y$.
-Example images for bias test related to a racial and gender stereotype that anger is more prevalent in black women, are shown in~\cref{fig:dataset-example}.
+Example images for the bias test for the intersectional racial and gender stereotype that black women are inherently angry, are shown in~\cref{fig:dataset-example}.
 These images depict the target's category and attributes; they are the equivalent of the attributes in the ungrounded experiments.